California Governor's Office of Emergency Services

 The California Governor's Office of Emergency Services (Cal OES) is a California cabinet-level office responsible for overseeing and coordinating emergency preparedness, response, recovery and homeland security activities within the state.
 The agency was created by AB 38 (2008), superseding both the Office of Emergency Services (OES) and Office of Homeland Security (OHS).

+History

+Cal OES administers the California State Nonprofit Security Grant Program.
+After the Poway synagogue shooting, the California State Legislature passed AB 1548 to establish the California State Nonprofit Security Grant Program in 2019, awarding up to $200,000 per year to religious, political, and mission-based institutions.
+The state allocated $12 million to the program in 2019.
+Security grants had previously been a line item in the state budget since 2015.

 Organization

 Executive Division

 On July 1, 2013, Mark Ghilarducci was appointed by Governor Jerry Brown.
 Previously, he served as the new secretary of the California Emergency Management Agency (Cal EMA).

 Homeland Security Division

 This division provides grant management, handling over $1 billion in grants from the U.S. Department of Homeland Security and other Federal agencies.

+The State Threat Assessment Center (STAC) and the California Cybersecurity Integration Center (Cal-CSIC) fall under the Homeland Security Division.

 The Office of Infrastructure Protection coordinates at all government levels to ensure that the critical infrastructure in the state is adequately secured against attack or disaster.

 The Homeland Security Training and Exercise branches develop and distribute training materials and develop exercises to ensure that the first responders of the state are adequately prepared for responses to Weapons of Mass Destruction (WMD) or Chemical, Biological, Radiological, Nuclear, or Explosive (CBRNE) emergencies.

-The Information Analysis, Watch, and Warning Division (IAWWD)provides structure, guidance and funding to the California State Terrorism Threat Assessment System, which encompasses the State Terrorism Threat Assessment Center (STTAC) that was designated by former Governor Arnold Schwarzenegger as the state's Fusion Center.
+The Information Analysis, Watch, and Warning Division (IAWWD) provides structure, guidance and funding to the California State Terrorism Threat Assessment System, which encompasses the State Terrorism Threat Assessment Center (STTAC) that was designated by former Governor Arnold Schwarzenegger as the state's Fusion Center.
 Information Analysis, Watch, and Warning collaborates with the California Highway Patrol, Federal and state public safety agencies, and various Homeland Security partners to ensure that the Governor and key senior leadership officials are provided with timely situational awareness information that has security implications for California.

 The Planning, Research, and Emergency Preparedness (PREP) coordinates the State's planning efforts and strategic development to achieve preparedness priorities related to Homeland Security and disasters.
 The guiding principles of the PREP Division are coordination, collaboration, and communication with our local, state, Federal, tribal, and private sector partners in support of the goals set forth by the Governor and Homeland Security Presidential Directives.